 The title page should contain the following information (in order, from the top to bottom of the page):

-- category of paper
+- article category

 - article title